Career Establishment Award

 Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.

-You should not:
+You should not have:

-Some other locations are not eligible; please contact the office before starting your application to see whether your host institution is covered.Career breaks, flexible working, changes in discipline and other personal circumstances will be taken into consideration when assessing your record of outputs, research achievements and career progression.
+Some other locations are not eligible; please contact us before starting your application to check your host institution is covered.Career breaks, flexible working, changes in discipline and other personal circumstances will be taken into consideration when assessing your record of outputs, research achievements and career progression.

 - Associated running expenses